 Treasury Management/Investment Strategy - Opportunity 15a (Rating: 12 Exceptional/Likely) Investments identified as having the greater ability to make significant income with the minimum of impact on service provision.
 Investment Strategy established.
 Review undertaken and position reported to Council Feb 2021.
-Ongoing review, monitoring and presentation of investment briefings to Standards & Audit Committee, Cabinet, Council and Overview and Scrutiny Committee; MTFS Update & Revenue Budget Monitoring report to be presented to Cabinet Sept; MTFS Update & General Fund Budget Implications due Cabinet Oct; Financial Update report to Corporate Overview & Scrutiny Committee due Nov.
-Cross party Shadow Investment Committee established in 2020 and meetings commenced in quarter 3 2021.
+Ongoing review, monitoring and presentation of investment briefings to Standards & Audit Committee (S&AC), Cabinet, Council and Corporate Overview and Scrutiny Committee (CO&SC) scheduled for 2021/22.
+Financial Update including position on the treasury and investment outturn projections presented to Cabinet September; Investment Briefing presented to S&AC September; MTFS Update & Budget Proposal reported to CO&SC November; Financial Update presented to Cabinet December, Capital Strategy, including Treasury Management Strategy and surplus for 2022/23 presented to CO&SC January and scheduled to be reported to Council February, General Fund Budget & MTFS reported to Cabinet and CO&SC January.
+Cross party Shadow Investment Committee established in 2020, meetings commenced in quarter 3 2020, options for the assurance, internal control and governance arrangements considered and discussion paper presented to CO&SC January 2022.

 The Council's investment strategy has been paused for new activity following changes to central government lending conditions associated with PWLB borrowing.
 Existing investments continue to deliver significant income to support service delivery.
-The pause in new activity will reduce the overall projected level of forecast in the MTFS which will be reflected in the associated future budgets.
+The pause in new activity will reduce the overall projected level of forecast in the MTFS and reflected in the associated budget reports.

-- 3.4 For members information the Criteria Guide for Impact and Likelihood levels are included under Appendix 3 to show the guidelines used to rate and prioritise the items. - 3.5 Some items have been removed as a result of the exercise and the details are summarised in the following table:
+3.4 For members information the Criteria Guide for Impact and Likelihood levels are included under Appendix 3 to show the guidelines used to rate and prioritise the items.